This article was originally published on 2017, but we’ve been updating the data every year. On this version, is updated until 31st December 2020.

 So, what constitutes a crime of corruption and what doesn't?
 Corruption per se is not listed in the Penal Code.
 Therefore, as yet, there are no clear rules to define its limits.

 The General Council of the Judiciary (CGPJ in Spanish), which has begun to publish data on corruption convictions and prosecutions, has defined these limits, establishing exactly what constitutes a crime of corruption in preparation for publishing the relevant statistics.
 They thus determine which articles of the Penal Code come under this classification , according to their criteria, one which has nothing to do with that laid out by the current minister or his predecessor.

 With a new classification in hand – called METODOLOGÍA in Spanish-, we can determine that the government of Rajoy has granted 16 pardons to people convicted for crimes of corruption.
-These are the last on a list of 227, granted between 1996 and the present day.
+Pedro Sánchez has granted 4, the ones convicted for the referendum in Catalonia.
+These are the last on a list of 231, granted between 1996 and the present day.

 Pardons for corruption offenses granted since 1996